Did you play one of these at school when you were younger?

 What examples can you think of that we see in everyday life?

-Area of a rectangle =base x height
+Area of a rectangle = base x height

-Area = base x height ÷ 2
+The area of each half, or each triangle = base x height ÷ 2

-or another way of writing this is
+or another way of writing this is:

 Area = 1/2 base x height